 It sounds so cliche and I am sure a lot of men say this, but it is definitely my mother.
 My father died when I was very young and my mother moved from Belize to the States.
 Growing up, my mom was the sole provider and she kept the whole family above water.
 Her tenacity, drive, faith, and her whole spirit is intertwined in everything that I do.

-Do you believe that societal pressures of what a man is supposed to be has affected how men and women date nowadays?
+Do you believe that societal pressures of what a man is supposed to be have affected how men and women date nowadays?

 Did you have healthy examples of love growing up?
 If so, what did you learn about love that you apply to your own relationships?